Linda Ullmark

-Linda Helena Jade Ullmark (born April 21, 2006) is an American college soccer player who plays as an attacking midfielder for the North Carolina Tar Heels.
-She helped the Tar Heels win the 2024 national championship, ending a 12-year drought.
+Linda Helena Jade Ullmark (born April 21, 2006) is an American professional soccer player who plays as an attacking midfielder for the Houston Dash of the National Women's Soccer League (NWSL).
+She played college soccer for the North Carolina Tar Heels, winning the 2024 national championship and earning All-American honors in 2025.

 Early life

 Ullmark was born in San Diego, California, the daughter of Jamie and William Ullmark.
 When she was two, her family moved to Okinawa, Japan, where her father was stationed with the United States Marine Corps for ten years.
 She later moved to Buffalo, New York, and attended the Nichols School, where she played on the soccer, lacrosse, basketball, and squash teams.
 She was named the New York Girls' Soccer Gatorade Player of the Year as a junior after scoring 42 goals in 16 games in 2022.
 She played club soccer for the Western New York Flash, earning multiple ECNL all-conference honors.
 She also played for FC Buffalo in the USL W League.
 She committed to North Carolina after being recruited by Damon Nahas over other offers including Harvard and Florida State.